joliva/XChatterPi/README.md

 It occurred to me that with current single board computer capabilities and powerful software libraries, it should be possible to incorporate most of the best features of all of these into a single, software-based system running on a Raspberry Pi.
 The result is XChatterPi.
 XChatterPi was developed from scratch using the Python language, but ideas for capabilities and features were freely borrowed from previous audio servo controller projects.

 # Features
-ChaterPi includes the following features
+XChatterPi includes the following features

 - Audio signal volume controls servo
 - Can be started by an external trigger, such as a PIR motion detector